-Lava tubes are a terrestrial analog for caves that exist on places like Mars and the moon, which have already been detected by satellites.
-While lava tubes located at LABE are not a perfect analog when compared to how arid surface conditions are on Mars, they are still a good analog environment for early Mars.
-BRAILLE will also be the first project of its kind to combine the use of rover technology and remote science operations in an extreme environment like lava tubes, where there is limited light and resources.
+Lava tubes are a terrestrial analog for caves on Mars.
+While lava tubes at LABE are not an exact replica of those on Mars, they can still effectively be used to simulate an early Mars environment.
+BRAILLE will be the first project of its kind to combine the use of rover technology and remote science operations in an extreme environment like lava tubes, where there is limited light and resources.

-If we can characterize the presence of microbial life and biosignatures found in terrestrial lava tubes, in addition to having refined the procedures involved in remote science operations with a rover, we can justify support for future expeditions of extraterrestrial caves.
+If the BRAILLE team can successfully characterize the microbial life and biosignatures found in terrestrial lava tubs, this research will justify support for future expeditions of extraterrestrial caves.